 Individuals who grow up with ADHD (particularly if it has gone undiagnosed) encounter more frequent and frustrating setbacks in life situations — on the job, in social interactions, and everyday organization.
 Because of these many setbacks, adults with ADHD become self-critical and pessimistic.
 This, in turn, sometimes causes them to experience negative emotions, cognitive distortions, and unhealthy self-beliefs.
 It is common for individuals living with ADHD to think they are at fault when situations don’t turn out well, when, in many cases, they aren’t.
 They may bring the same pessimism to the future, imagining that tomorrow will go as badly as today.

-It turns out that the demoralizing thoughts and beliefs that keep individuals from doing what they want to do can’t stand up to the light of logic.
+Demoralizing thoughts and beliefs that keep individuals from doing what they want to do actually can’t stand up to the light of logic.
 As CBT reveals, these thought processes are distorted in certain characteristic ways: